DanielAcosta2395/udacity_cicd_flask_ml_app/README.md

-# How to run

-To run this project you need a GitHub account and a Microsoft Azure account.

 ## CI: Set Up Azure Cloud Shell
 1. Launch an Azure Cloud Shell environment and create ssh-keys.
 Upload these keys to your GitHub account
 2. Clone the repo in the Azure Cloud Shell